DMArens/CTF-Writeups/2016/BCTF/Misc200/README.md

 HISTFILE=/home/ctf/flag.ray /bin/bash
 history
 ```
-and the flag is: BCTF{ipreferzshtoba}
+and the flag is: BCTF{ipreferzshtobash}